-Trump, in first rally since Mueller vindication, celebrates end of 'collusion delusion' and 'ridiculous bullsh--'
+Trump, in fiery first rally since Mueller vindication, celebrates end of 'collusion delusion' and 'ridiculous bullsh--'

-In his first major rally since Special Counsel Robert Mueller cleared him of any collusion with Russia, President Trump took the stage before a full house at the Van Andel Arena in Grand Rapids, Michigan, Thursday night -- and began by declaring that it had been an "incredible couple of weeks for America."
+In his first major rally since Special Counsel Robert Mueller cleared him of any collusion with Russia, President Trump took the stage before a boisterous full house at the Van Andel Arena in Grand Rapids, Michigan, Thursday night -- and proceeded to tear into Democrats and the FBI as unintelligent "frauds" who tried desperately to undermine the results of the 2016 election.

 "The Democrats have to now decide whether they will continue defrauding the public with ridiculous bullsh--," Trump said to thunderous applause, "-- partisan investigations, or whether they will apologize to the American people."